Poʻipu Beaches for Morning, Noon and Night

 If you’re the proud owner of a toddler, you’ll want to know about my two go-to beaches for the little ones.
 One is on Hoʻona Road (a metallic yellow post marks the entrance).
 It’s called, appropriately, Baby Beach and we’ve spent many a happy hour counting shells under the shady tree or splashing in the shallows.

-At the other end of Poʻipu, I like to watch the sun go down on another gorgeous day at Shipwreck’s Beach (in front of the Hyatt Hotel).
+At the other end of the beaches in Poʻipu, I like to watch the sun go down on another gorgeous day at Shipwreck’s Beach (in front of the Hyatt Hotel).
 The honey colored sand is scattered with dark boulders that rumble when the waves break over them (I don’t recommend swimming here).
 I find a quiet spot to chill out as the sun sizzles into the water and twilight falls.
 It’s worth waiting until the stars blink into action - Kauai’s lack of light pollution makes them some of the brightest I’ve ever seen.